virteal/l8/README.md

 On a path, execution goes from step to step.
 When a step involves sub-steps, the step is blocked until the sub-steps complete, unless sub-steps are created in a forked parallel path.

-Note: a "path" is, at the step level, what is usually called a "thread" (or a fiber") in languages that support this notion at the statement/expression level.

 Example: